 There is certainly no shortage of pregnancy aches and pains, and sometimes it can be difficult to determine what exactly it is you are feeling and how to address it.
-One of the most common pains people experience is sacroiliac (SI) joint pain, but often we may not know that’s what it is, and in turn, could try to do things to remedy the pain that could actually make it worse.
-Here are some tips to help you identify if you might have SI joint pain, as well as what to focus on (and avoid) to help mitigate it.
+One of the most common pains people experience is sacroiliac (SI) joint pain, but often we may not know that’s what it is, and so it can be difficult to determine how to alleviate the pain.
+Here are some tips to help you identify if you might have SI joint pain, then learn what to focus on (and avoid) to help mitigate it.

 What SI Joint Pain Feels Like

-SI joint pain is felt in the backside of your pelvis (around your buttocks), often on felt on one side only (like in the image below).
-The pain is typically worsened by weight bearing activity, especially on one leg (like stair climbing, doing the elliptical machine, taking an exercise class, or even long periods walking).
+SI joint pain is felt in the backside of your pelvis (around your buttocks), often felt on one side only (like in the image below).
 The pain can range from chronic and dull to sharp and shooting, sometimes radiating down your leg a bit.
+Often that pain is worsened by weight-bearing activity, especially on one leg (like stair climbing, doing the elliptical machine, taking an exercise class, or even long periods of walking).

 What Causes SI Joint Pain